reruo321/OS-Self-Study/00003-Writing-Shellcode/x86/00002-Shell-Spawning-Code/Version-002/README.md

 2. After the Checklist 1, can we still find all addresses we should know?
 If not, what kinds of addresses are unknown?
 Think about the solutions for each problem.
 (Hint: Stack, GOTO)

 ## TODO
 1. Considering the Checklist above, write the shellcode.
+You can either edit the code of the previous version, or write a new one.

 ## Solution
 <details>